|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 To treat victims of CO poisoning, first remove the victim from the CO-contaminated area.
 Second, give pure oxygen and seek medical assistance.
 In some cases, hyperbaric oxygen (2 or 3 atm, as might be used in a diving decompression chamber) may be required to force the carboxyhemoglobin back to the hemoglobin form.

 Be very careful when using air-line respirators or diving equipment air compressors near exhaust sources which could contaminate the intake air.
+Even electric-powered compressors that use oil are a hazard as the oil can break down at high temperatures and form CO even though the equipment is powered by electricity!

 Note that carbon monoxide monitors sold for home use do not meet OSHA requirements for monitoring CO in workplace atmospheres or laboratories.
 Household monitors are meant to save your life, but they will not alarm at low levels that, if you were exposed to them occupationally day in and day out, could harm your health.
-See the video link below under Further Reading for more information.

 Disclaimer: The information contained herein is believed to be true and accurate, however ILPI makes no guarantees concerning the veracity of any statement.
 Use of any information on this page is at the reader's own risk.
 ILPI strongly encourages the reader to consult the appropriate local, state and federal agencies concerning the matters discussed herein.